squarefeet/SingleRoomMultiplayer/rewrite/modules/README.md

 	* collideWithParticleWeapons (eg. for weapon -> ship collisions, but also to stop particle -> particle collision)
 	* collideWithGeometryWeapons (eg. for weapon -> ship collisions)
 	* collideWithGameObjects (eg. for ship -> ship collisions)
-	* isTargetable (flag to determine whether players can target this game object)
+	* targetable (flag to determine whether players can target this game object)

 	* checkCollisionWithParticleWeapons()
 	* checkCollisionWithGeometryWeapons()